imgag/ngs-bits/doc/tools/BamClipOverlap.md

 	  -out <file>               Output bam file.

 	Optional parameters:
-	  -amplicon                 Amplicon mode: one read of a pair will be clipped randomly.
-	                            Default value: 'false'
 	  -overlap_mismatch_mapq    Set mapping quality of pair to 0 if mismatch is found in overlapping reads.
 	                            Default value: 'false'
 	  -overlap_mismatch_remove  Remove pair if mismatch is found in overlapping reads.